Époisses Cheese is a very smelly cheese. Even the French, who are used to aromatic cheeses, consider it smelly.

 - Fromagerie d’Époisses in Époisses, Burgundy (closed 1999?
 See history below.)

 - Gaugry, aka Laiterie de la Côte (raw milk), darker rind.
 Located in Brochon, Gevrey;

-- 1835 — A fair held 4 times a year was started — “Comice Agricole pour le village d’Epoisses”, and in January 1898 the fair started expositions dedicated to cheese made in the area.
-The expositions stopped in 1913.
+- 1835 — A fair called the “Comice Agricole pour le village d’Époisses” began.
+It was held four times a year.
+In January 1898 the fair started expositions dedicated to cheese made in the area, including the cheese we now call Époisses.
+The expositions stopped in 1913;

-There was a listeria scare around Epoisses Cheese in January 1999.
+There was a listeria outbreak in which Époisses Cheese was implicated in January 1999.
 A pregnant mother, 30 years old, in Compiègne got sick with listeria poisoning.
 She died after giving birth, and then her child, who was born sick, died as well at 5 weeks of age.
 A third person, a 71 year old woman, went into a coma (she recovered, but with after-effects.)
-The outbreak was traced to the Fromagerie d’Epoisses-Fromagers d’Armancon cheese factory in Epoisses, Burgundy.
+The outbreak was traced to the Fromagerie d’Époisses-Fromagers d’Armancon cheese factory in Époisses, Burgundy.
 The maker had to destroy 200,000 of their cheeses.
-As soon as the news hit, sales of all Epoisses made by other people as well dropped overnight by 70%.
+As soon as the news hit, sales of all Époisses made by other people as well dropped overnight by 70%.